 How do I use Twitter on a VPN?

-Click on the companion app or software after your device has rebooted.
-Browse through the server locations and try to select a country/location that’s not too far from you geographically and doesn’t have a history of blocking Twitter.
-You shouldn’t face any problems establishing a solid connection.
+- Open the VPN app and browse through the server locations and try to select a country/location that’s not too far from you geographically and doesn’t have a history of blocking Twitter.